Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 the [way](https://twitter.com/danluu/status/863461948440162304), the
 situation is unlikely to change soon.
-Passing the programming interview requires the skills that are completely unrelated to the skills needed to actually perform good on your job.
+Passing the programming interview requires the skills that are completely unrelated to the skills needed to actually perform well on your job.
 This book will help you pass the interview without actually learning algorithms or being able to deliver solutions to the real-world problems you will be facing.